What's the buzz about wazz?

 Why has G been in the news lately?

-In April this year, High Alert again issued a notification of people turning up in hospital with some severe symptoms after taking G. These symptoms were consistent with diethylene glycol or ethylene glycol poisoning.
+In April 2022, High Alert again issued a notification of people turning up in hospital with some severe symptoms after taking G. These symptoms were consistent with diethylene glycol or ethylene glycol poisoning.

 What have we been seeing and hearing about GHB/GBL/1,4-BD?